shridighe/MERN/README.md

 # MERN
-This is simple Application using Reactjs, Nodejs and MongoDB.
+This is simple Application using Reactjs, Nodejs and MongoDB.New Things.
+Change on File.